The OneHealth Tool is a software tool designed to inform national strategic health planning in low- and middle-income countries.

 - How do costs compare with estimated available financing?

 The development of the OneHealth tool is overseen by the UN InterAgency Working Group on Costing (IAWG-Costing).
 WHO provides technical oversight to the development of the tool, facilitates capacity building and provides technical support to policy makers to inform national planning and resource needs estimates.
 The first official version of the OneHealth Tool was released in May 2012.
-Since then the tool has been applied in more than 25 countries to date, most of which in sub-Saharan Africa.
+Since then the tool has been applied in over 40 countries to date, most of which in sub-Saharan Africa.

 Updated versions of the software are regularly released.
-In 2014, the OneHealth Tool will see further development of a NCD (non-communicable diseases) costing and impact module, with WHO support.
-Please contact the WHO-CHOICE team at firstname.lastname@example.org for more information.
+Recent developments include an expanded Malaria Impact module, and a module for Neglected Tropical Diseases.
+Please contact the WHO-CHOICE team at email@example.com for more information.

 Documents and links